Jeshibu/Playnite-wiki/Frequently-Asked-Questions.md

 Playnite is a combination of `Play` and `Unite`.

+### Can I link multiple accounts?

+You can't, unless a library integration plugin explicitly supports it (gives you an option to link multiple accounts).

+You can however link one account, import games, link a different account, import games again and you'll end up with a library that contains games from both accounts.
+Playnite never automatically removed games from the library so linking a different account won't affect games from other accounts in any way.

 ### What is Safe Mode?

 Safe Mode starts Playnite with all 3rd party extensions disabled and using only default theme.